tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Rebecca turned to Salem for help and he promised he would do everything in his power to make things right—offering the woman food, clothes, and even money.
 Rebecca didn’t accept any of it but thanked Salem for his concern anyway.

 “Disappearances weren’t the only things discussed in hushed voices.
 Bright, unnatural beams of light had been spotted numerous times coming from Salem’s church late at night, accompanied by the wailing of trumpets.
 There were even some reports of screaming and pleading, but these claims were often dismissed as the police had sworn up and down that everything about Salem was completely overblown.
-The culprits of the rumors were likely seeking to tarnish Salem’s reputation as revenge for his gentrification projects that were displacing many residents.
+The culprits of the rumors were likely seeking to tarnish Salem’s reputation as revenge for his gentrification projects.
 That’s what the cops said, anyway.

 “However, Rebecca didn’t dismiss any of it.
 And putting the pieces together, she realized Salem had to know more than he was letting on about her missing daughter.

 “So one night, Rebecca decided to see just what was going on inside Salem’s church.

 “She stood watch atop a hillside as figures donning black cloaks entered the building—one by one.
 This was already unnerving enough and she fought to muster up the courage to proceed further.
 That’s when there was a blinding flash—a huge green beam of light rushed out of the bell tower, forming a tether to the moon—or at least that's what it looked like.

 “Rebecca fell to her knees feeling as if she was going mad.
 A cacophony rang out—a band of trumpets fit for an orchestra straight from hell.

 “Then—suddenly—the light vanished and all was quiet again.
 It was so abrupt, she questioned if she had really seen or heard any of it at all.

 “The figures in black leaked out of the church and dispersed.
 Rebecca—shakily—got back to her feet and used every ounce of willpower to put one foot in front of the other—right towards the chapel.

 “When she arrived at the chapel doors she found them slightly ajar.
 Feeling as if in a daze, she pushed the doors open and struggled to fathom just what she was looking at.

 “Past the pews and altar hung a huge curtain.
 Its appearance was grotesque.
 It looked like several scraps of leather—of various shades and complexions—had been stitched together.
 While she was trying to make sense of it—her heart stopped!

 “Right in the center of the curtain she saw it.
 It was unmistakable.
 The misshapen butterfly orbiting her daughter's belly button!

 “That’s when she realized just where all of the missing people had gone.”

 “That’s awesome!”
 Patrick said, almost completely deflating the mood.

 The girl rolled her eyes and continued, “Rebecca almost screamed, but she noticed movement coming from below the curtain.
 She saw a figure in black working feverishly with a knife over a very still body.
 There was a squelching sound and the figure pulled free a bleeding strip of flesh!

 “A new addition to The Patchwork Veil!”